fyteclubplugin/fyteclub/README.md

 - Final Fantasy XIV Online
 - XIVLauncher and Dalamud
 - Windows 10/11, macOS, or Linux
+- Internet connection (for WebRTC signaling)

-### Server
+### No Server Requirements
-- Node.js 18+
-- Works on PC, Raspberry Pi, or cloud servers (AWS, etc.)
+P2P architecture eliminates server hosting requirements.

 ## Configuration

-### Adding Friends
+### Joining Syncshells
 Use `/fyteclub` in-game to:
-- Add friend servers (their IP:port)
-- Test connections
+- Create new syncshells
+- Join syncshells with invite codes
-- View who's online
+- View syncshell members

-### Server Setup
-The server walks you through setup with a few different options.
-Easy enough that anyone can get it running.
+- Manage P2P connections

 ## Privacy & Security

 Your mod data is encrypted with AES-256 before being sent anywhere.
-Friend servers only see encrypted data - they can't read your actual mods.
+P2P connections are direct between friends - no servers can see your data.
+Your home IP is protected by WebRTC NAT traversal.

 ## Development